-6.1 Are Employees Entitled To Sick Leave?
+6.1.
+Are Employees Entitled to Sick Leave?

-Employees are entitled to eight (8) days sick leave in the first year of service and ten (10) days per year of employment thereafter on full pay.
+Employees are entitled to ten (10) days sick leave per year of employment on full pay.

 Do employees need to produce a doctor certificate if they are on sick leave?

 A medical certificate must be given to the organisation if the employee is;